 Let’s back up a moment.

 Social scientists James Wilson and George Kelling introduced the Broken Window Theory in 1982.

-The theory suggests that visible signs of disorder, vandalism, and misbehavior — such as unrepaired broken windows — leads to more disorder, vandalism, and misbehavior.
-And an increase in those areas can lead to an increase in crime, both property and violent.
+The theory suggests that visible signs of disorder, vandalism, and misbehavior—such as unrepaired broken windows—lead to more disorder, vandalism, and misbehavior.
+And an increase in those areas can lead to an increase in both property and violent crime.

 That said, it did influence and inspire the maintenance pillar in CPTED.